talharehmandev/emergency_helpline/README.md

 ## 🧩 Example App

-A full example is available in the exampample tab.
+A full example is available in the example tab.

 ## 🛠️ Contributing
 Pull requests are welcome!